-Please contact the Damon Runyon Cancer Research Foundation at awards@damonrunyon.org as soon as possible to accept or decline the award.
+Please contact the Damon Runyon Cancer Research Foundation at 212.455.0520 or awards@damonrunyon.org to accept or decline the award.

-The grantee institution, Clinical Investigator Award recipient, and mentor(s) must sign the attached award acceptance form, include the ORCID iD numbers of the awardee and mentor(s) (https://orcid.org/register) and return it to the Foundation within ten (10) working days following notification.
+The grantee institution, Clinical Investigator Award recipient and mentor must sign the attached award acceptance form, include the Awardee's ORCID iD (https://orcid.org/register) and return it to the Foundation within ten (10) working days following notification.

-The Clinical Investigator Award recipient must send the Foundation a brief paragraph describing in layman's terms how the project is relevant to cancer and to which specific types of cancer the work relates.
+The Clinical Investigator Award recipient must send the Foundation a brief paragraph describing in layman's terms how the project is relevant to cancer and to which specific types of cancer the work relates (please email an additional copy to awards@damonrunyon.org).
 Also required are two 3 x 5 inch digital photographs (jpg at 300 dpi) of the recipient in a clinical setting, which may be used for fundraising purposes or to publicize the Foundation's programs.